 "No, see, that's not what we want.
 We want you to make something we can put on the... listen, did you see that mess in Hawaii?
 What went wrong there was, improper messaging.
 We told the people to find cover, but everybody knew they were going to be radioactive dirt in fifteen minutes.
 People started declaring their love, running to underground parking lots, just going wild.
 If that was how the vacation capitol of the US reacted, imagine how out of control Cleveland would get when they heard about their incoming doom.
 If we ever had to deal with that sort of social fallout..."

 "So, your job is not to warn people about their death.
 Your job is to help them deal with their death.
 We want you to create the sunset they can float away on, something that makes them think about the great life they've had and how it is now ending peacefully.
-We'll give you the demographics, but you'd better get to work pretty quick."
+We'll give you the demographics."

 Admittedly, Stanley had felt like a perverse Andy Warhol for a while, smugly watching Coke ads and reading self-help books as "market research."
 The pride of finally realizing himself as the literal opium of the people made Stanley overly bold in his first drafts, creating great epics that were simply unable to be broadcasted.
 Allusions to the great works of Hemingway and Philip Roth adorned massive public banners that were to be unfurled at a given command, confidently asserting that life was beautiful but usually needed a dramatic cutoff to reach its zenith.